richeyphu/kv-counter/README.md

-# workers-kv-counter
+# kv-counter

-A simple counter using Cloudflare Workers and Workers KV.
+Simple numeric counters, Integer as a Service, using Cloudflare Workers and Workers KV.